 Your chances of long-term profitability will increase if you are aware of the risk/reward ratio (RRR).
 You can also make stop-loss and limit orders to safeguard your capital.
 The distance between your entry point and your take-profit and stop-loss orders is measured and compared using an RRR.

-Your capital should be worth the risk you incur in every trade.
-Your goal should be to make more money than you lose, which will allow you to win overall even if some deals don’t work out.
-Your risk-reward ratio should be defined as part of your forex trading strategy to determine the trade’s value.
+Your capital should reflect the risk you incur in each trade.
+Your objective should be to earn more money than you lose, allowing you to win overall even if certain deals fail.
+As part of your forex trading strategy, you should set your risk-reward ratio to assess the trade’s value.

 Compare the amount of money you’re risking on an FX deal to the possible gain to determine the ratio.
 The risk-reward ratio, for instance, is 1:3 if the maximum possible loss (risk) on trade is £200 and the maximum possible gain is £600.
 Therefore, even though you were only right 30% of the time, you would have made £400 if you made ten transactions using this ratio and were successful on just three of them.